Everything you need to know to vote

 First, check the Montana secretary of state’s My Voter Page to make sure you aren’t registered already.
 If you aren’t, you can stop by your county election office anytime during regular business hours to pick up an application (some election offices are open by appointment only, so see the list below for details about your county).
 After you’ve filled it out, you’ll need to get it back to your county election office, either in person or via mail, and you’ll have to provide a valid ID or the last four digits of your Social Security number.
 Different election offices have different protocols for accomplishing this, so be sure to contact the election office in your county (their phone numbers are listed below) for instructions.

 Also, if you happen to be applying for a Montana driver’s license or identification card, you can register to vote at the same time.

 Can I register to vote on Election Day?

 Yes.
-Late registration is available in Montana from May 27 until noon on June 1 at your county election office or local election headquarters.
-Same-day registration is available from 7 a.m. to 8 p.m. on Election Day, June 2.
+Regular registration closes 30 days before the Nov.
+3 general election.
+Late registration will be available until noon on Nov.
+2 at your county election office or local election headquarters.
+Same-day registration is available from 7 a.m. to 8 p.m. on Election Day.

 How do I know my registration information is accurate and current?